GDPR Compliance

 GDPR Compliance for Indian companies

-“Hey, we are an Indian business entity!
-And, we don’t have our business operations in EU.
+“... but we are a business entity incorporated in India.
+And, we do not have our business registered in the EU.
 So, we don’t need to be GDPR Compliant“

-It may sound logical that GDPR for Indian companies does not apply, at least for business entities that are operating only from India or employing only Indian citizens or those that are not engaged in business with European businesses or citizens.
+It may sound logical that GDPR for Indian companies does not apply, at least for business entities that are operating only from India or employing only Indian citizens or those that have not registered a business entity in the European Union.
 However, the reality is different.

 For Indian companies (or companies operating outside European Union), even if they do not have business presence in EU, but serve a client in EU, then GDPR Compliance is necessary, as the regulation mandates.